HanaHusseinn/practice-c-code/README.md

 3- We can only use the third method: to swap at once any even number to be at the beginning and replace its position with the odd number

-## SOLUTION: QUICKSORT PARITION: USING 'PIVOT' AND INSTANTLY 'SWAP' TO 'NEXT ZERO POSITION' TO FILL BOTH 0,1 AT THE SAME TIME
+**SOLUTION** : QUICKSORT PARITION: USING 'PIVOT' AND INSTANTLY 'SWAP' TO 'NEXT ZERO POSITION' TO FILL BOTH 0,1 AT THE SAME TIME

 🟧 **Libraries**
 ```